 He was preceded in death by his parents, his wife; Betty Jean Hewitt Renschler on September 20, 2003, two brothers; Lee Thomas “Tom” Renschler and Robert “Bob” Renschler. and a lifelong family friend, David Wade

 All immediate services will be private due to the current public health situation in accordance with C.D.C. guidelines.
 A public memorial celebration service is planned at a later date.

 Tandy-Eckler-Riley Funeral Home has been entrusted with the arrangements.

 Online condolences may be made at: www.tandyecklerrileyfuneralhome.com

-To plant a tree in memory of Alfred William "Alf" Renschler, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Alfred William "Alf" Renschler, please visit our floral store.